| | |

 Instructions

 • Place the bowl back on the scales, set to zero & weigh in the flour, salt & baking powder.
 Mix until all is incorporated and no flour is visible.
 The mixture will appear dry, but if squashed together, it comes together.
-See Photo 2 above.
 Finally weigh in the oats & fold in until it is all incorporated.
-See Photo 3 below.

 • Turn the oven on to heat up to: 170°c/150°c Fan Oven/325°f/Gas Mark 3, while you prepare your baking tin.

 • I grease the tin (with baking or cooking spray like Fry Light, or home made lining paste) and then cut out baking/parchment paper to fit the tin.
 Place enough of the baking paper under the baking tin that it will cover up the sides of the tin and then cut out the corners, (you can draw where to cut or do free-hand).
 Then simply press the paper into position in the tin, adding more grease if required.
-See Photo 4 above.
+See Photo above, click to expand.

 • Store in an airtight container, preferably in a tin, with the paper still under it to help keep in the moisture.